shauninman/MinUI/workspace/magicmini/README.md

 Platform implementation for the Magic Mini retro handheld device.

+> [!WARNING]
-> **Note**: This platform is marked as deprecated in the main MinUI distribution.
-Support may be limited for newer features.
+> **This platform is deprecated and will be removed in a future MinUI release.**
+>
+> **Reason**: RK3326 chipset scandal and supplier fraud issues affecting device availability and support.
+>
+> While the platform will continue to work with current MinUI releases, it will not receive new features or platform-specific bug fixes.

 ## Hardware Specifications